skip to main content

 2. Why does that happen?

-All of these questions must be explained scientifically, not only descriptive, if necessary supported by adequate basic scientific phenomena.
+All of these questions must be explained scientifically, not only descriptively, if necessary, supported by adequate basic scientific phenomena.
 In addition, it should be explained also the comparison with the results of other researchers who are almost the same topic.
-Research results and findings must be able to answer the research hypotheses in the introduction.
-Each equation is written in the middle of the column and given a number written in brackets and placed at the end of the right margin.
-Equations must be written using Equation Editor in MS Word or Open Office (Primack, 1983).
-For bullet and numbered list level 1 use identation with left 0.5 cm and right -0.11 cm.
-As for the bullet and numbered level 2 using identation with left 1.25 cm and right -0.11 cm.
-At level 1 heading should be type in bold font with a font size of 12pt.
-While on healing level 2 should type in bold font with a font size of 10pt.
-At level 3 headings should be typed in italic font and font size of 10pt.
+The results and findings must answer the research hypotheses in the introduction.
+Each equation is written in the middle of the column and given a number in brackets placed at the end of the right margin.
+Equations must be written using the Equation Editor in MS Word or Open Office (Primack, 1983).
+For bullet and numbered list level 1, use identation with left 0.5 cm and right -0.11 cm.
+Bullet and numbered level 2 are indented with left 1.25 cm and right -0.11 cm.
+Level 1 heading should be typed in bold font with a font size of 12 pt.
+While on healing level 2, the text should be typed in bold font with a font size of 10 pt.
+At level 3, headings should be typed in italics and font size of 10 pt.

 1. Conclusions

-The conclusions describe the answers to the hypotheses and/or research objectives or scientific findings obtained.
-The conclusion does not contain a repeat of the results and discussion, but rather a summary of the findings as expected in the objectives or hypotheses.
-If necessary, at the end of the conclusion can also be written things that will be done related to further ideas from the research.
+The conclusions describe the answers to the hypotheses and/or research objectives, or scientific findings obtained.
+The conclusion does not repeat the results and discussion but rather summarizes the findings as expected in the objectives or hypotheses.
+If necessary, at the end of the conclusion, things that will be done related to further ideas from the research can also be written.

 Acknowledgement

-Acknowledgments are especially addressed to research funders or donors.
+Acknowledgments are especially addressed to the research funders or donors.
 Acknowledgments can also be conveyed to those who helped carry out the research.
-Please when writing acknowledgement without a number.
+Please write the acknowledgement without a number.

 References

 Every time you take data or cite statements from other libraries, the writer is obliged to write the source of the reference.
-All that is referred to in the text must be registered in the Bibliography section, and vice versa, everything written in the Bibliography must be referred to in the text (Wang et al., 2011).
-All references referred to in the article text must be registered in the Bibliography section.
-Bibliography must contain references that come from primary sources (scientific journals and a minimum of 80% of the total bibliography) published in the last 10 (ten) years.
+All that is referred to in the text must be registered in the Bibliography section and vice versa, everything written in the Bibliography must be referred to in the text (Wang et al., 2011).
+All references referred to in the article text must be registered in the bibliography section.
+The bibliography must contain references from primary sources (scientific journals and a minimum of 80% of the total bibliography) published in the last 10 (ten) years.
 Each article contains at least 10 (ten) references.
-Writing Bibliography should use reference management applications such as Mendeley, End Note, Zotero, or others.
-However, the author must keep checking independently of the bibliography that is generated because often the reference management application has format errors.
-The writing format used in the Jurnal Presipitasi is in accordance with the Elsevier Harvard 2 Citation Style format.
-Writing a bibliography using a reference management application needs to be checked one by one so that all quality sentences.
+Bibliographies should be written using reference management applications such as Mendeley, End Note, or Zotero.
+However, the author must keep checking the bibliography generated independently because the reference management application often has formatting errors.
+The writing format used in Jurnal Presipitasi is in accordance with the Elsevier Harvard 2 Citation Style format.
+Writing a bibliography using a reference management application needs to be checked one by one to ensure quality sentences.

 Reference style